-Looking for an easy garden without the fuss of growing transplants?
+Looking for the easy vegetables to grow without the fuss of growing transplants?

 Directly sowing your seeds into the ground can save the time and hassle of growing larger seedlings.
 Although it’s better to grow (or buy) certain crops as seedlings because they take more time to mature in the garden, there’s something to be said about the ease of just sowing your crops into the ground.